DefinitelyTyped/DefinitelyTyped/meteor/README.md

 # Meteor Type Definitions

 These are the definitions for version 0.9.1 of Meteor.
-The recommended way to use these definitions in a Meteor application is by installing the
+Although these definitions can be downloaded separately for use, the recommended way to use these definitions in a Meteor application is by installing the [typescript-libs](https://atmosphere.meteor.com/package/typescript-libs) Meteor smart package.
-[typescript-libs](https://atmosphere.meteor.com/package/typescript-libs) Meteor smart package.
-The smart package contains TypeScript definitions for
+The smart package contains TypeScript definitions forMeteor, common third-party libraries (e.g. jquery, underscore, d3 etc.), and common smart packages
-Meteor, common third-party libraries (e.g. jquery, underscore, d3 etc.), and common smart packages (e.g. iron-router).
+(e.g. iron-router).

-For any Meteor installation 0.9.0 or afterwards, install this package with:
+From within any Meteor application that is version 0.9.0 or later, install this package in the standard manner:

     $ meteor add typescript-libs